SAP-samples/teched2022-DA261/exercises/business_app_studio/ex4/README.md

 ## Exercise 2.3 Opening a SQL Console with Different Users

-1. In the SAP HANA database explorer, open a SQL Console connected to the HDI container.
+1. In the SAP HANA database explorer, open a SQL console connected to the HDI container.
 Execute the following SQL.

     ```SQL
     SELECT CURRENT_USER, CURRENT_SCHEMA FROM DUMMY;